WDD 330: Web Frontend Development II

 After making any changes, you always need to run npm run build before you run npm run preview.

-4. When we made the changes to the product details page last week, we forgot to update Vite so that it knew about the changes.
+4. When you made the changes to the product details page last week, you forgot to update Vite so that it knew about the changes.
 Let's do that now.

 Open up the vite.config.js file.
-Note the section that looks like this:
+Note the section that looks something like this:

 build: {